Lotto Tax Calculator: Estimate Taxes on Lottery Winnings

 Next steps to make the number actionable

 Review the tax brackets explained guide and the charitable giving strategies guide if you plan to donate a portion of the winnings.
+For the full picture of how the IRS treats winnings, see our gambling taxes guide.

 How sharper.tax Helps